S3-working-group/s3-practical-guide/docs/all.md

 **Flow of Value:** Deliverables traveling through an organization towards customers or other stakeholders.

-**Governance:** The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.
+**Governance:** The process of setting objectives and making and evolving decisions that guide people toward achieving those objectives.

-**Governance Backlog:** A visible, prioritized list of items (drivers) that are related to governing a domain and require attention.
+**Governance Backlog:** A visible, prioritized list of items (drivers and/or requirements) relating to the governance of a domain.

 **Helping Team:** A team of equivalent people with the mandate to execute on a specific set of requirements.